dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Christian Seberino:**
-yeah so it sounds if I understand you correctly the it's it's it's just it's altruistic if a blockchain decides to be useful work maybe literature live by
+yes so it sounds if I understand you correctly the it's just it's altruistic if a blockchain decides to be useful work maybe literature live by